 3. Add the vanilla extract followed by the eggs, one at a time.

-4. Then, add the flour just until a dough forms.
-Fold in the pecans.
+4. Then, stir in the flour mixture just until a dough forms.

 Mix up the icing